How do you like your learning – with or without olives?

 Assess your perspective & find your blind spots (all without visiting the eye doctor)

-Posted by Lee-Anne Ragan | Filed under Business & organizational development, Human resources, training & development
+Posted by Lee-Anne Ragan | Filed under Business & organizational development, Human resources, Training & development

 We all have 20/20 vision …. in some areas, just as we all have blind spots … in other areas.
 Do you know yours?
 The challenge is how to identify where we shine and where we’re blind.
 By the time you’ve begun reading this you’ve already been faced with an onslaught of sensory input.
 Everything [...]